DelineaXPM/SS-ADO-BuildTask/overview.md

 It is recomended that the password be stored in Azure Key Vault.
 Using this approach requires an additional task in the pipeline to retrieve the password first which can then be referenced as an environment variable in the DSS task configuration.

+As an alternative, store the password in an encrypted (locked) variable in a DevOps variable group so that it cn be referenced in the task configuration.
 ### Field Filter

 Using * for the field filter will retrieve all the fields from the secret.
 A specific field/slug name (or multiple names separated by commas) can also be configured.